Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Modeling the non-stationarity for parameter estimation

-In this work, we propose a new method to model certain types of non-stationarities where the strain data can be divided into smaller chunks of "stationary" or "semi-stationary" parts: such as slowly varying Gaussian noise amplitude, sudden lift or drop in the noise floor, even missing some duration of data (for example detector being offline) for very long duration signals.
-For 3G GW detectors such as Einsteins Telescope (ET) or cosmic explorer (CE), due to their low frequency reach, the BBH signals can be $\sim \mathcal{O}(100)-\mathcal{O}(1000)$ seconds long and BNS signals can be $\sim \mathcal{O}(1000)-\mathcal{O}(60000)$ seconds long depending on the value of low frequency cutoff.
-During this time, it is possible that detector goes through periods of non-stationarities.
-Even for the current generation detectors, a BNS signal in the detector band is usually few hundred seconds long.
-When the track of the signal in detector band is long enough, we can estimate the PSD along the track of the signal.
-To do so, we can use reference signal parameters obtained from the searches as trigger with maximum SNR.
-The track of the reference signal can be drawn in the frequency-time graph and it can be broken in frequency bins (and corresponding time bin).
-We can then estimate the PSD for each frequency bins by using strain data from corresponding time bin and stack the estimated PSD in each frequency bin to estimate a corrected PSD along the track of the signal.
-In figure \ref{fig:signal_track}, we show frequency time track of a reference BNS signal.
-We divide the track of the signal in frequency-time graph into smaller bins.
-We assume that the variations in the detector noise across each time (frequency) bins are negligible so that we can model the detector noise in each bin to be Gaussian and stationary.
+In this work, we propose a new method to model specific types of non-stationarities where the strain data can be divided into smaller chunks of `stationary' or `semi-stationary' parts, such as slowly varying Gaussian noise amplitude, sudden lift or drop in the noise floor, even missing some duration of data (for example detector being offline) for very long duration signals.
+For 3G GW detectors such as ET and CE, due to their low-frequency reach, the BBH signals can be $\sim \mathcal{O}(100)-\mathcal{O}(1000)$ seconds long and BNS signals can be $\sim \mathcal{O}(1000)-\mathcal{O}(60000)$ seconds long depending on the value of low-frequency cutoff ($f_\mathrm{low} \in [2,5]$ Hz).
+During this time, the detector may go through periods of non-stationarities.
+Even for the current generation detectors, a BNS signal in the detector band is usually a few hundred seconds long.
+When the duration of the signal within the detector band is sufficiently long, estimating the \ac{psd} along the signal's track becomes feasible.
+We can utilize the reference signal parameters obtained from the GW search pipelines to achieve this.
+Specifically, we can select the template with the highest signal-to-noise ratio (SNR) as our reference signal.
+We describe the important steps of the algorithm as follows: